The Ultimate Red Rock Canyon Travel Guide

 The Red Rock Casino Resort & Spa / nexxtpress.de, CC BY-SA 2.0, via Wikimedia Commons

-- The minimum amount of time you should budget to see Red Rock Canyon is two hours.
-But really you could spend an entire day there or even two, if you wanted to really enjoy the exhibits and explore many of the trails.
+The minimum amount of time you should budget to see Red Rock Canyon is two hours.
+But you could spend an entire day there or even two, if you wanted to enjoy the exhibits and explore many of the trails.

-- There are vault toilets (rather decent, actually) in almost every parking lot along the Scenic Drive, so you’ll always have access to a restroom.
+There are vault toilets (somewhat decent, actually) in almost every parking lot along the Scenic Drive, so you’ll always have access to a restroom.
 But there’s no running water, so you may want to have wipes and sanitizer on hand.

 Leave No Trace